rahul240699/nanda-points-mcp/DOCKER.md

-# Docker Setup for NANDA Points MCP Server
+# Docker Setup for NANDA Points Combined Server

-This document explains how to run the NANDA Points MCP Server using Docker with NANDA's actual database.
+This document explains how to run the NANDA Points Combined Server (MCP + API) using Docker with NANDA's actual database.

+## Services

+The combined server runs both services on separate ports:

+-   **MCP Server**: `http://localhost:3000` - Model Context Protocol server for AI agents
+-   **API Server**: `http://localhost:8080` - REST API for UI teams to access data

 ## Prerequisites